josehoras/Traffic-Sign-Classifier/writeup.md

 ### Design and Test a Model Architecture
 #### 1. Preprocessing
-I decided against converting to grayscale, because a first check did not show an improve accuray.
+I decided against converting to grayscale, because a first check did not show an improve accuracy.
 That makes sense to me, because as humans we rely on the info color gives us to recognize traffic signs.
 They are actually designed with simple color schemes to ease recognition.
 Thus I would think the color information is also useful to the neural net.

 My preprocessing step is limited to zero centering and normalization.